crookedlungs/mr_b_game_dev_book/src/lessons/fcs/lesson_4_directories.md

 ### Directory Structure

-Computers use a directory structure that looks like a tree, often called a `file system`.
-The top of the tree is called the `root directory`, and below it are subdirectories and files.
+Computers use a [directory](../../vocabulary.md#directory) structure that looks like a tree, often called a `file system`.
+The top of the tree is called the `root directory`, and below it are subdirectories[^sub] and files.

+[^sub]: The prefix "sub" means "below" or "under.

 In this structure:

 - The `root` directory is the main directory.
 - Subdirectories branch off from the `root`, containing more files and directories.